-Amounts equal to 20% of an employer's Illinois labor expenditures in the tax year for a live stage production approved by the Department of Commerce and Economic Opportunity; 20% of Illinois production spending; and 15% of Illinois labor expenditures employing residents in areas of high poverty or high unemployment.
-No more than \$20 million may be awarded in a fiscal year.
+Amounts equal to 20% of an employer's Illinois labor expenditures in the tax year for a live stage production approved by DCEO; 20% of Illinois production spending; and 15% of Illinois labor expenditures employing residents in areas of high poverty or high unemployment.
+No more than \$2 million may be awarded in a fiscal year.
 Carryforward: 5 years.
 Research and development activities (35 ILCS 5/201(k)) 6.5% of qualifying costs for increased research and development activities in Illinois.
 Credit continues through 2015.
 Carryforward: 5 years for credits earned after tax year 2002.